vbotka/ansible-ansible/docs/source/guide.rst

 ************

 Run this role to install and configure Ansible.
-Optionally install Ansible plugins, checkout repo with the source code and download the Ansible release notes.
+Optionally install Ansible plugins, checkout repo with the source code, and download the Ansible release notes.

 * Ansible role: `ansible <https://galaxy.ansible.com/vbotka/ansible/>`_